joseph-penlap/joseph-penlap.github.io/_pages/about.md

 Beyond work and the store, I love both playing and running Dungeons & Dragons games.
 I run one weekly fifth edition game using an online virtual table top with my friends from college and play in one weekly game with other graduate students in my year.

 ## To do
-1. Want employer and google scholar on sidebar
+1. Google scholar icon on sidebar
 2. Get top links working
 3. TCE stuff to teaching sections
+4. Links on specific publication pages still underlined

+Part 2

 4. Visual Classifier page needs work, definitely excerpt at least
 6. Can I get the dates off of the code sections?
 7. Add a contact section